 The results from the rate shock analyses on net interest income are consistent with having an asset sensitive balance sheet.
 Having an asset sensitive balance sheet means more assets than liabilities will reprice during the measured time frames.
 The implications of an asset sensitive balance sheet will differ depending upon the change in market interest rates.
 For example, with an asset sensitive balance sheet in a declining interest rate environment, more assets than liabilities will decrease in rate.
 This situation could result in a decrease in net interest income and operating income.
 Conversely, with an asset sensitive balance sheet in a rising interest rate environment, more assets than liabilities will increase in rate.
-This situation could result in a decrease in rate.
-This situation could result in a decrease in rate.
-This situation could result in a minore assets than liabilities will increase in rate.
-This situation could result in a decrease in rate.
-This situation could result in a decrease in rate.
-This situation could result in a decrease in rate.
-This situation could result in a decrease in rate.
-This situation could result in a decrease in rate.
 This situation could result in an increase in net interest income and operating income.